My ultimate list of vegetarian restaurants in Tokyo!

 It is in fact vegetarian if you choose the tomato sauce, the demi-glace has pork.
 It is delicious and the staff is very friendly as well.
 I really recommend trying it out 🙂 pic.twitter.com/LPVLgibS9w

-Unless you’re at a vegetarian restaurant, ramen is guaranteed to contain fish or meat stock, even if the toppings look vegetarian.
+Unless you’re at a vegetarian restaurant, ramen almost always contains fish or meat stock in the soup, even if the toppings look vegetarian.
 That’s why these places are so special!

 Branches in Harajuku, Ginza, Akihabara and Asakusa – but it doesn’t feel like a chain.
 Small, cosy ramen place with a vegetarian option that includes fake chashu pork.
 To me this tasted like an authentic, traditional Japanese ramen.
 Really friendly and cosy atmosphere, with quirky decor.
 I went to the Ginza branch, which is in a backstreet near all the big designer shops – completely incongruous with a quirky little ramen place!